New Zealand Attitudes and Values Study: Data analysis

 The NZAVS is a quantitative study, and data analysis for the NZAVS is conducted primarily in Mplus.
-Scripts outlining the statistical models developed using data from the NZAVS are provided online at the official NZAVS website.
+Scripts outlining the statistical models developed using data from the NZAVS are provided online at the official NZAVS Open Science Framework page.
 These scripts are provided to help promote research collaboration and transparency in data analysis.
 The study employs many different types of statistical analyses, including Latent Growth Modeling, Bayesian Linear Regression, Structural Equation Modeling, and analyses employing Mixture model and Multilevel model designs.

 Key findings

 The NZAVS has been central in answering a variety of important research questions.
 This section lists research findings from the NZAVS that have received academic and media attention.

+COVID-19 Lockdowns in New Zealand

+Data from the NZAVS has been used to examine the impacts of the COVID-19 pandemic on attitudes towards the government and institutional trust, as well as health and well-being.

+The March 15th Christchurch Terrorist Attack

+Following the terrorist attack in Christchurch on March 15, 2019, data from the NZAVS has been used to examine attitudes towards Muslims and satisfaction with the government.

 Religion and the Christchurch earthquakes

 NZAVS researchers Joseph Bulbulia and Chris Sibley published a study in PLoS ONE looking at how the Christchurch earthquakes may be linked to change in religious affiliation.

 Personality in New Zealand

 Data from the NZAVS has also been used to help validate and extend a public domain personality test assessing the Big-Six dimensions of personality in New Zealand.
 This personality scale is known as the Mini-IPIP6, and is based on the International Personality Item Pool.
 The Mini-IPIP6 is a 24-item self-report personality measure, which extends the original Big-Five Mini-IPIP scale to also include a sixth dimension of personality based on the HEXACO model of personality structure.
 The Mini-IPIP provides marker items for the following six dimensions of personality: Extraversion, Agreeableness, Conscientiousness, Neuroticism, Openness to Experience, and Honesty-humility.
 The Mini-IPIP6 has been validated for use in New Zealand in a series of peer-reviewed publications, and is in the public domain.